TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 ```
 **Data Preparation(Option-2)**

-The OpenCompass will automatically download the used dataset either from its own server or from HuggingFace.
+The OpenCompass will automatically download the datasets either from its own server or from HuggingFace.

 **Evaluation Huggingface Models**